 In frustration, I recorded this video.

-Now, that was a bit of a rant, and really, I can't blame for how I was feeling to anybody else.
-I made a choice to be in the construction industry, and I had no choice in how it played out.
+Now, that was a bit of a rant, and really, I can't blame anybody else for how I was feeling. chose to be in the construction industry, and I made choices that didn't work out.
+It's a dog-eat-dog game at every level of the business, from small scale to large.
+So when you join, that's what you get.

 Accepting that this is the way the game works can help you stay there longer than you otherwise would, but there is a danger in that.
+You can become obedient to it.
+You might eventually become accustomed to the nature of things and not consider the damage it does to your well-being.

 Like a drop of poison taken every day, it slowly kills you.